The Curious Link Between Estrogen, Mast Cells, and Histamine

 Reasons for too much “histamine in

-• Mast cell activation due to chronic inflammation, alcohol, and food sensitivities, especially cow’s dairy.
+• Mast cell activation as a result of chronic inflammation, alcohol, and food sensitivities, especially cow’s dairy.

 • Intestinal dysbiosis because some species of gut bacteria manufacture histamine.